Loader

 As Mayor of Whistler, I am pleased to share this Business Tool Kit for the National Day of Truth and Reconciliation, in partnership with the Whistler Chamber of Commerce.

 Now is the time to stand with Indigenous Peoples and to acknowledge the trauma that colonialism and residential schools has caused.
-This acknowledgement of our shared history is an important first step in advancing reconciliation locally and nationally.
+This acknowledgment of our shared history is an important first step in advancing reconciliation locally and nationally.

 Enclosed you will find an orange heart decal to be displayed on your business door or front window.
-As Truth and Reconciliation is a commitment to ongoing listening and learning, we encourage you to permanently display this decal year round as a beacon of hope, and a reminder that this learning journey continues.
+As Truth and Reconciliation is a commitment to ongoing listening and learning, we encourage you to permanently display this decal year-round as a beacon of hope, and a reminder that this learning journey continues.

 Along with the display of the decal, we recommend setting aside a portion of an upcoming staff meeting to review the Frequently Asked Questions created by the Squamish Lil’wat Cultural Centre and to watch one or more of the videos.